sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 str `crypt` (str text [, str salt])

 Encrypts (hashes) the given text using the standard UNIX encryption method.
 If provided, salt should be a string at least two characters long, and it may dictate a specific algorithm to use.
 By default, crypt uses the original, now insecure, DES algorithm.
-Stunt specifically includes the BCrypt algorithm (identified by salts that start with "$2a$"), and may include MD5, SHA256, and SHA512 algorithms depending on the libraries used to build the server.
+ToastStunt specifically includes the BCrypt algorithm (identified by salts that start with "$2a$"), and may include MD5, SHA256, and SHA512 algorithms depending on the libraries used to build the server.
 The salt used is returned as the first part of the resulting encrypted string.

 Aside from the possibly-random input in the salt, the encryption algorithms are entirely deterministic.
 In particular, you can test whether or not a given string is the same as the one used to produce a given piece of encrypted text; simply extract the salt from the front of the encrypted text and pass the candidate string and the salt to crypt().
 If the result is identical to the given encrypted text, then you`ve got a match.